OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/anaconda.rst

 ++++++++++++++++++++

-Once you have created an Anaconda environment, you need to activate it in order to enter into it and use it.
+Once you have created an Anaconda environment, you need to activate it to be able to use it.
 To leave the environment, you'll need to deactivate.
-Each product has different, platform-specific ways of achieving these things, here's how it works in Anaconda.
+Each platform has specific ways of achieving these
+things:

 Windows:
 &&&&&&&&